ginkgoch/blog/source/_posts/20200213-ginkgoch-map-v1-9-released.md

 ---
-title: Node MAP SDK v1.9 Released
+title: Map Library for Node.js v1.9 Released
 date: 2020-02-13
 tag: [ node.js, open source, library, shapefile, release, map sdk ]
 ---
-One day before valentines day, I released my `ginkgoch map` SDK for Node.js v1.9 with a lot of new features and improvements.
+One day before valentines day, I released my `ginkgoch map library` for Node.js v1.9 with a lot of new features and improvements.
 <!--more-->

-> `Ginkgoch MAP` SDK is a software development kit for building cross-platform GIS software and service with JavaScript.
+> `Ginkgoch MAP Library` is a software development kit for building cross platform mapping software and service with JavaScript.

 ## Change Logs
 * Support to set antialias